Zyabrik10/hotel-sql-server/README.md

 2. **p_cancel_reservation**

-    Cancels a reservation by removing all associated entries from the Payments, ReservedRoom, and Reservations tables.
+    Cancels a reservation by removing all related records from the Payments, ReservedRoom, and Reservations tables.
 Ensures that no orphan data remains.

     ```sql
     CREATE OR ALTER PROCEDURE p_cancel_reservation